 If your ingredient costs rise by €3 per guest, but you keep your selling prices the same, your food cost increases by roughly 8-10 percentage points.
 That can be the difference between profit and loss.

-Many restaurants deliberately accept a slightly higher food cost in winter (32-38% instead of 28-32%) because guests are willing to pay more for comfort food.
+Many restaurants deliberately accept slightly higher food cost in winter (32-38% instead of 28-32%).
+Guests expect to pay more for comfort food.

 Seasonal price adjustments

-Most restaurants adjust their prices twice a year: spring and fall.
-This compensates for pricier ingredients.
+Smart operators adjust prices twice yearly: spring and fall.
+This compensates for ingredient cost swings without confusing customers.

 Beef tenderloin ingredients: €12.80